rogerprz/Refactored-Ruby-OO-CLI_Workout_Project/README.md

 ## Final Steps
 * Prepare a demo video describing how a user would interact with your working project.
-    * The Video should:
+    * The video should:
       * Have an overview of your project.(2 minutes max)
 * Prepare a presentation to follow your video.(3 minutes max)
     * Your presentation should:
       * Describe something you struggled to build, and show us how you ultimately implemented it in your code.
       * Discuss 3 things you learned in the process of working on this project.
       * Address, if anything, what you would change or add to what you have today?
       * Present any code you would like to highlight.
 * OPTIONAL, BUT RECOMMENDED: Write a blog post about the project and process.